 Bellafill is a revolutionary dermal filler that can treat acne scars and smile lines for up to five years.
 Contact Dr. Sajan's Seattle office today and learn more about what Bellafill can do for you.

-Custom Chemical Peels at Allure Esthetics in Seattle
+Custom Chemical Peels at Allure Esthetic in Seattle

 Chemical peels come in a variety of strengths and are specially designed to meet your own skincare needs.
 The very lightest peels are mild, made up of an alpha hydroxy such as glycolic acid (which comes from sugar) or beta hydroxy acids such as salicylic acid to exfoliate only the outermost layer of the skin and address acne-producing sebum.
 These peels can help improve issues with pigmentation, acne, dry skin, and smooth fine lines and wrinkles for a refreshed, healthy look.